 Interactive content in eCommerce is here to stay, and it’s not just for consumers.
 B2B marketing is often put on the back burner in favor of customer-focused content, but it is an area that is well worth investing in.

 The days of being amazed with popping colors and beautiful models are over.
 Today, consumers want to take the lead.
 Whether it’s social media or your eCommerce site, they want to make the internet their own playground: click, choose, flip, zoom, win, … in short: have an actual experience.

 According to a survey in the DemandGen Report, interactive content is becoming an essential part of a B2B marketing strategy.
 The report states that 88% of B2B marketers are pushing for more interactive content, while at the same time, only 18% consider themselves to be “extremely confident” in the effectiveness of their campaigns.

 This suggests that B2B marketers still have a long way to go to compete with the creativity of their B2C counterparts.
 Similarly, in this blossoming industry, there is plenty of space for opportunity.
 Many of the lessons learned from B2C can be transferred to B2B, with different kinds of content for each stage of your journey.

-The list goes from quizzes and contests to calculators, polls, and even customizing or virtually trying out products.
+The list goes from quizzes and contests to calculators, polls, and even customizing or virtually trying out products using AI in eCommerce.

 To help get you started, let’s see some engaging content ideas to take your eCommerce marketing strategy to the next level.